rsdoiel/stngo/reldate.md

 ## Length of Month

-Working in month ranges it is helpful to quickly yeild the last day of month (e.g. 28, 29, 30 or 31). *reldate* provides with this the --end-of-month option.
+Working in month ranges it is helpful to quickly yield the last day of month (e.g. 28, 29, 30 or 31). *reldate* provides with this the --end-of-month option.

 ```